1fatgmc/HandCab/README.md

 9. Copy 'config_buttons_example.h' to a new file 'config_buttons.h'.
 Open it in a plain text editor like Notepad (needs to stay plain text—not formatted).
      * Optionally, edit config_buttons.h to change the mapping of the keypad buttons to specific functions different from what they are (recommend you start what is there).
      * Optionally, edit config_buttons.h to configure the additional pushbuttons to specific functions different from what they are (recommend you start what is there).
      * Enter the 'Throttle' pot definitions.
-There are instructions in the file itself.
+There are instructions in the 'config_buttons_example.h' file itself.
      * Enter the 'Speed Step' definitions.
-There are instructions in the file itself.
+There are instructions in the 'config_buttons_example.h' file itself.
      * Enter the 'Brake' pot definitions.
-There are instructions in the file itself.
+There are instructions in the 'config_buttons_example.h' file itself.
      * Enter the 'Acceleration' definitions.
-There are instructions in the file itself.
+There are instructions in the 'config_buttons_example.h' file itself.
      * Enter the 'Braking' definitions.
-There are instructions in the file itself.
+There are instructions in the 'config_buttons_example.h' file itself.
-     * Save the file.
+     * Save the file when done.

 10. With the ESP32 still connected run HandCab.INO
      * Click the Upload ==>